 Building dedicated to the history, ethnography, ecology, economy and geography of the Terres de l’Ebre.
 It is one of the main cultural entities in the territory.

-Amposta has several well-preserved modernist buildings which are part of the city's contemporary development.
+Amposta possesses several well-preserved modernist buildings which are part of the principal city's contemporary development.